Robustness- and weight-based resource measures without convexity restriction: Multicopy witness and operational advantage in static and dynamical quantum resource theories: Conclusion

-Thus, we demonstrated that all quantum states, channels, and instruments are useful in some operational tasks even in general QRTs without convexity restriction, by introducing new characterizations of the generalized robustness and the weight of resource.
-Our results have a more general insight than the previous research on general QRTs in that we did not impose any convexity assumption on all of our results.
-We believe this leads to a better understanding of quantum mechanical properties in the framework of QRTs.
+Thus, we demonstrated that {\em all} quantum states, channels, and instruments are useful in some operational tasks even in general QRTs without convexity restriction, by introducing new characterizations of the generalized robustness and the weight of resource.
+Our results offer a more general insight than the previous research on QRTs in that we did not impose any convexity assumption on all of our results.
+We believe this leads to a better understanding of quantum mechanical properties and their utilization in the framework of QRTs.